Twins Vs. Astros Prediction, Odds, Pick

 The Minnesota Twins take on the Houston Astros.
 Check out our MLB odds series for our Twins Astros prediction and pick.

-Dylan Bundy gets the start for the Twins, while Framber Valdez takes the bump for the Astros.
+Chris Archer starts for the Twins, while Luis Garcia gets the call for the Astros.

-Dylan Bundy has a 1.88 ERA in his last three outings.
-He posted a 6.98 ERA in his previous four starts.
-You obviously have to make the determination that Bundy will either maintain momentum or run into a roadblock in Houston.
-He has not been an easy pitcher to figure out or bet on this season.
-Just when you think he’s going in one direction, he veers in the opposite direction.
+Chris Archer has been a starter in the Twins’ rotation the whole season.
+While he hasn’t been terrible, he certainly hasn’t been above-average, either.
+Archer has not recorded 16 outs (one out in the sixth inning) in any start this year.
+Five innings has been his longest duration in any 2022 appearance.
+That has stretched a mediocre Twins bullpen and overworked those very tired arms for Minnesota.
+Archer has not received very good run support in recent weeks, and as a result, the Twins have lost each of his August starts.
+Beyond that, the Twins have lost every game Archer has started since late June.
+The last game Minnesota won in an Archer start was June 25.
+If Archer pitches four or five innings and gives up two or more runs, he usually creates a game which gets decided in the bullpens, and that often doesn’t work out for the Twins.
+To be fair to him, he did allow just one run in five innings in his most recent start againt the Rangers this past weekend, but the Twins didn’t score much and lost 4-3 in a game which went to extra innings tied at 2-2.

-Framber Valdez is the owner of a very special achievement in the 2022 season: He has delivered 20 straight quality starts for Dusty Baker and the Astros.
-Only two of his outings all season long have not been quality starts, and they were both in April.
-His last non-quality start was April 19.
-Valdez is 21 of 23 this season in pitching a quality start when he takes the mound.
-That is phenomenal consistency, and what it also means is that Valdez is always pitching through the sixth inning.
-Knowing they will get at least six innings, usually seven, in a Framber start enables the Astros to rest their bullpen and allocate innings much more evenly to all members of the pen.
-The domino effect this has on a full pitching staff is enormous.
+Luis Garcia isn’t an above-average pitcher, but he is competent.
+He has thrown 36 more innings than Archer this season in a similar amount of appearances.
+Both men made their first start of 2022 on April 12.
+Neither man has been injured very long if at all.
+Garcia, though, pitches six complete innings a reasonable percentage of the time.
+He has 11 appearances this season in which he has pitched at least six full innings.
+He has pitched seven or more innings three times.
+Those extra innings from the back end of the rotation have provided real value to the Astros.

 Courtesy of FanDuel, here are the Twins-Astros MLB odds.